14. Base Cation Dynamics

 where:

-is the total external input by fertilizer, manure, and deposition (not including weathering).
+is the BC input from fertilizer, manure, and deposition (kg BC ha–1).

-The input of BCs by fertilizer and manure is determined by their application rates and composition, while the BC removal by crop harvesting is determined by crop yields and BC concentrations in crop products.
+The BC removal by crop harvesting is determined by crop yields and BC concentrations in crop products.

 Equation 14.3